GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 	By default, replicates without group control, i.e. replicates everything to all remotes.

-remote.NAME.createMissingRepositories
-:	Specifies whether or not missing repositories should be created
-	automatically on this remote if found to be missing during replication of a ref.

-	If true, repositories are created on this remote.

-	If false, repositories are not created on this remote.

-	By default, true, missing repositories are created.

 remote.NAME.replicatePermissions
 :	If true, permissions-only projects and the refs/meta/config
 	branch will also be replicated to the remote site.
 These